 But before we get into the recipe I wanted to tell you more about the Emmy Award-winning chef and restaurateur behind this yummy dish.

-Ming Tsai is not only the James Beard Award-winning chef-owner of Blue Ginger and Blue Dragon in Boston, he’s also the star and executive producer of “Simply Ming’’ – his long-running and Emmy-nominated show on PBS.
+Ming Tsai is not only the James Beard Award-winning chef-owner of Blue Ginger (sadly closed now!) and Blue Dragon in Boston, he’s also the star and executive producer of “Simply Ming’’ - his long-running and Emmy-nominated show on PBS.
 But that’s not all… Ming’s also the President of the National Advisory Board for Family Reach and has helped raise over $5 million dollars for this incredible nonprofit organization that offers financial assistance to families afflicted with cancer.

 There’s no doubt Ming is a culinary genius but he’s also a straight up cool guy.
 Recently I was able to chat with him and get his perspective on having a long-running successful TV show, his favorite go-to comfort food, and the amazing charitable organization that he’s so passionate about.